-Due to unforeseen circumstances, the lecture, previously scheduled for March 16, 2023, has been postponed until 7 p.m. on Thursday, September 28 at the Madam Walker Legacy Center.
+The lecture will take place from 7 to 9 p.m. on Thursday, September 28 at the Madam Walker Legacy Center.

-For updated information as we get closer to the event, please check back on this page or email email@example.com.
+For updated information as we get closer to the event, please check back on this page or email us.

 Mexican by birth, Canadian by inclination, Silvia Moreno-Garcia is the author of a number of critically acclaimed novels, including Gods of Jade and Shadow (Sunburst Award for Excellence in Canadian Literature of the Fantastic, Ignyte Award), Mexican Gothic (Locus Award, British Fantasy Award, Pacific Northwest Book Award, Aurora Award, Goodreads Award), and Velvet Was the Night (finalist for the Los Angeles Times Book Prize and the Macavity Award).

 She has edited several anthologies, including She Walks in Shadows (World Fantasy Award winner, published in the USA as Cthulhu’s Daughters).
 Silvia is the publisher of Innsmouth Free Press.
 Her fiction has appeared in numerous magazines and anthologies.

 She has an MA in Science and Technology Studies from the University of British Columbia.
 She lives in Vancouver, British Columbia.

 IndyPL is hosting additional author events throughout 2023.
 Learn more and register.